 I also learned about specialised powerlifting gyms — but I never joined one (but I will!)

 My first foray in powerlifting was training with this huge dude named Jeremy at a boxing gym in San Francisco, The Park Gym (named for its owner, a Korean gentleman named Mr Park).

 My powerlifting coach Jeremy deadlifted something like 800 lbs and had a heart of gold.

 Many people don’t realise that weightlifters and powerlifters are often very nice people.
 Often, the better they are, the nicer they are.
 Many powerlifters are gentle souls.
 They’re often obsessive about details.
 They’re nerds, even.

 There’s a perception that powerlifting or any bodybuilding is for meatheads — grunts that go to the gym and flex at themselves in the mirror, and that anyone could do it.
 “Why do that when you can do something beneficial to yourself or society?” people ask.

-But bodybuilding and powerlifting take incredible focus, knowledge, self-awareness, humility, and dedication.
+But bodybuilding and powerlifting, like any sport or activity which involves the pursuit of excellence, both take incredible focus, knowledge, self-awareness, humility, and dedication.
 Yes, anyone can go and do a crappy job of it.
-But people like me constantly observe the old adage that someone out there is warming up with my max.
+But people like me constantly observe the old adage that “someone out there is warming up with my 1-rep max”.

 There’s a lot of psychology in powerlifting — just as in any sport or personal endeavour.
 That’s a story for another time.
 But a few of my favourite psychological benefits of weightlifting are